Guide Updated June 2026

 Below your energy charges, you will see a list of surcharges and taxes.
 Here is what each one means:

 The single most complained-about charge in Pakistan.
 FPA is added or subtracted monthly based on the difference between the reference fuel cost (built into your tariff) and the actual fuel cost that month.
 When fuel prices rise — imported LNG, furnace oil — FPA adds extra charges.
 When fuel prices fall, it can reduce your bill.
 NEPRA announces the FPA for each month after a public hearing.
-FPA for March 2026 is approximately Rs 0.48/unit.
+FPA for June 2026 is approximately Rs 0.48/unit.
+Read our complete FPA guide.

 FC Surcharge — Financing Cost Surcharge